-- Identify the trends in the condition and composition of benthic communities for Great Barrier Reef inshore coral reefs against desired outcomes along identified or expected gradients in water quality. - Assess the extent, frequency and intensity of acute and chronic impacts on the condition of inshore coral reefs associated with sediments and nutrients transported by run-off. - Identify the trajectories of recovery for inshore coral reef communities following impacts resulting from exposure to flood plumes (and associated sediments and nutrients), cyclones and thermal bleaching events. - Identify the key drivers of coral mortality and the trends in coral reef resilience indicators on inshore reefs. - Provide information about sea temperature as a potential driver of environmental conditions at inshore reefs. - Provide an integrated assessment of coral community condition for the inshore reefs monitored to serve as a report card against which changes in condition can be tracked. - Maintain a local database of all sample data and associated metadata and data summaries, with relevant excerpts provided for storage in the Spatial and Scientific Information Management for Reef database.
+- Identify the trends in the condition and composition of benthic communities for Great Barrier Reef inshore coral reefs against desired outcomes along identified or expected gradients in water quality. - Assess the extent, frequency and intensity of acute and chronic impacts on the condition of inshore coral reefs associated with sediments and nutrients transported by run-off. - Identify the trajectories of recovery for inshore coral reef communities following impacts resulting from exposure to flood plumes (and associated sediments and nutrients), cyclones and thermal bleaching events. - Identify the key drivers of coral mortality and the trends in coral reef resilience indicators on inshore reefs. - Provide information about sea temperature as a potential driver of environmental conditions at inshore reefs. - Provide an integrated assessment of coral community condition for the inshore reefs monitored to serve as a report card against which changes in condition can be tracked - Maintain a local database of all sample data and associated metadata and data summaries.